TheShadowblast123/writer_autocomplete/README.md

 ![nvim exe2025-08-1101-16-50-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/f7fa0a87-f196-464e-b6a9-2f4e9d593d6a)

-This is particularly useful for anytihng with heavy repetion or something that happens to share a structure that is easier to edit than it is to retype.
+This is particularly useful for anything with heavy reppetion or something that happens to share a structure that is easier to edit than it is to retype.

 #### Current File Word Completion: "Ctrl x" + "Ctrl n"